 - Maintain a caseload of clients who are 65 and older.
 Care coordinators work primarily with Somali, Hmong, Russian, and Spanish populations.
 Care Coordinators also primarily work with clients on the Elderly Waiver.

-- Meet with clients in their homes to complete assessments on an annual basis.
-Assessments are currently remote as we navigate COVID situation.
+- Using a hybrid meeting model, meet with clients to complete assessments on an annual basis.

 - Complete initial and annual psychosocial assessment to identify presenting problem(s) and gather pertinent history.
 Primary goal of assessment is to keep clients living independently in their preferred setting with appropriate services and supports.